TranThanhTuan2509/video2command-v2/README.md

    - NOTE: You need more than 100GB free space for this process if you choose training from scratch with `IIT-V2C` dataset.

 7. For evaluation, firstly run `evaluate_iit-v2c.py` to generate predictions given all saved checkpoints.
 Run `cocoeval_iit-v2c.py` to calculate scores for the predictions.
+      - In case, Java is not installed by opening your terminal and run:

+      - For Ubuntu/Debian:

+              sudo apt update

+              sudo apt install default-jre

+      - For macOS:

+              brew update

+              brew install openjdk

+      - If Java is installed but not in your PATH, you can add it.
+On Linux or macOS, you can add the following lines to your ~/.bashrc or ~/.zshrc file:

+              export JAVA_HOME=$(dirname $(dirname $(readlink -f $(which java))))

+              export PATH=$JAVA_HOME/bin:$PATH

 # Contact
 If you have any questions or comments, please send an to `22023506@vnu.edu.vn`